nlpsoc/Style-Embeddings/Readme.md

 ## STEL

 To run `eval_model.py` with `--stel True` you need access to some code from the STEL project and the STEL data (which includes partly proprietary data).
-You will need to download How the data is accessible can be changed in
+You will need to download the STEL repo and ask for access to the STEL data (see: https://github.com/nlpsoc/STEL).